HR Excellence in Research Strategy and Action Plan

 Strengths:

 Euraxess has been used to advertise all open researcher positions.
 Since we are a small institution, the share of applicants from outside the institution since its start was 100%.
-In the period 2017-2021, our institute was most likely the research organization in Romania with the highest percentage of researchers from abroad.
-We have had an adequate representation of underrepresented groups such as women, minorities, LGBTQ+ persons, even if there have been no formal regulations or guidelines on this topic.
+In the period 2017-2021, our institute was most likely the research organization in Romania with the highest percentage of researchers from abroad (e.g., 18% in 2020).
+We have had a significant, although not sufficient, representation of underrepresented groups such as women (31% in 2020), minorities (8% in 2020), LGBTQ+ persons (at least 2% in 2020), even if there have been no formal regulations or guidelines regarding this.
+An adequate representation will be solidified by the adoption of specific mechanisms.

 Weaknesses: